-Professional: Someone who works in the industry professionally, and has experience in the field.
+Someone who works in the industry professionally, and has valuable experience in the field.
 Who understands the purpose, dynamics and basic elements of graphic design.
 To interpret ideas and concepts and turn them in to visual solutions.
 To convey the information the client is looking to project.

 A professional will also deal with their clients expertly and efficiently.
 There will be a contract which outlines what should happen if you cannot pay, if they cannot fulfil their obligation, if there are disagreements to the design, or other unexpected circumstances.
-There are outlined time frames so you know what to expect by when.
+There should be outlined time frames so you know what to expect by when.
 They are contactable.
 If you find the situation isn’t working you can find someone else without emotions or personal issues getting in the way.
 They have experience dealing with photographers, illustrators, and alternate resources.

-Hobbyist: Someone who does design in their own time, as a hobby, and has little to no experience in the field.
+Someone who does design in their own time, as a hobby, and has little to no experience in the field.
 They don’t understand/have knowledge of the rules of typography, grids and layout, theories, functions, form, or purpose of graphic design.

-They may not fulfil their obligation due to low pay or a change in your personal relationship or their own circumstances take higher priorities.
+They may not fulfil their obligation due to low pay or a change in your personal relationship, or their own circumstances take higher priorities.
 They may not understand what exactly you’re trying to convey, or communicate.
 There’s no clarity as to what happens if you can’t pay, or they don’t have the time to help you.
 They may not respond to you straight away or as quickly as you need, especially if you are working at your own deadlines for publication.

-The more detailed the cover is the more hours are required to spend on it.
+The more detailed the cover is, the more hours are required to spend on it.
 This is the tricky balance between professionals and hobbyists- a hobbyist may take longer but may only charge you a small fee for the whole project.
 A professional may only take 20% of the time the hobbyist would, but could charge by the hour.

 Your designer may already have plenty of fonts to use at their discretion.
-However there are plenty of beautiful fonts on the internet that are free but only available for personal use.
+However, there are plenty of beautiful fonts on the internet that are free but only available for personal use.
 The same goes for stock images- especially if you seek stock photography on websites like DeviantArt or Flickr.
 You must always check the licensing of the product so that when it is used commercially (and if you are selling your book in any form that means it’s being used commercially) you have the correct rights.
-But it won’t break the bank if you do it right.
+But, it won’t break the bank if you do it right.
 You can get stock images for as little as a couple of dollars- or to keep your budget right down you can supply your own photography.

-The higher quality of book design invest in hiring photographers and/or illustrators.
-This means the designer can get the perfect image for your cover, and also means you are not at risk of seeing your image duplicated on any other book covers because of licensing.
+The higher quality of book design(ers) may often invest in hiring photographers and/or illustrators.
+This means the designer can get the perfect image for your cover (for example, we worked with an amazing illustrator to produce the award winning cover to the left), and also means you are not at risk of seeing your image duplicated on any other book covers because of licensing.
 For more information about images for book covers you can read the article ‘Standard size of a book and understanding image size and resolution‘.

-4. Confirm with your designer that there are no extra/hidden costs.
-Be up front with what you expect.
+Confirm with your designer that there are no extra/hidden costs.

 For the lower end with hobbyists, small businesses, freelancers and the like the prices alter vastly.

-Why should I pay so much for my book cover?
+Why should I pay ‘so much’ for my book cover?